< Muscles >

 Fig. 3-12.
 Deep cervical muscles.

-The atlantooccipital joint is an ellipsoid joint used for nodding.
-In order to nod, the occipital condyle and atlas (CV1), equipped with the anteroposteriorly long articular surfaces, slide along each other.
-Meanwhile, the atlantoaxial joint is a pivot joint used for shaking the head.
-The upper one is a “yes” joint, while the lower one is a “no” joint.
-Positive mind should be on the top of negative mind.
+In order to nod, the atlas (CV1) and occipital condyle, equipped with the anteroposteriorly long articular surfaces, slide along each other.
+Meanwhile, for shaking the head, the atlantoaxial joint is used.
+Positive mind (yes joint) is on the top of negative mind (no joint).

 < Nerves >